WeblateOrg/weblate/docs/user/checks.rst

 :Flag to ignore: ``ignore-newline-count``

 Usually newlines are important for formatting program output.
-Check fails if the number of ``\n`` literals in translation do not match the source.
+Check fails if the number of new lines in translation does not match the source.

 .. _check-plurals: